-In June 2010, the Atlanta campus moved to a beautiful, new location near I-75 and I-285 in Marietta, Georgia.
+Atlanta's campus is located near I-75 and I-285 in Marietta, Georgia.
 The 25,000 square-foot well-appointed structure provides ample room for current and future needs of the campus.

 Memphis, Tennessee

 The classes for the Memphis extension campus are held at Second Presbyterian Church of Memphis.